-When you need a little break from learning with our French audiobooks and French audio lessons, come here to find news and interesting tidbits on French culture, travel, language and even cooking.
-We usually have a new post at least once a week.
+When you need a little break from studying French with our French audiobooks and audio lessons, come here to read about how to master French, French grammar and vocabulary, French culture, etiquette, travel… even cooking.
+We post a new exclusive article each week.

 Many of our blog posts have audio and can easily be accessed via the tags.
-Blog posts are categorized under tags such as audio, Learn French , Travel, Food, French Culture, Humor, etc…If you like a post from a particular author, make sure to click on their name to see more posts they have written
+Blog posts are categorized under tags such as French Vocabulary, Learn French In Context, French Grammar, etc…If you like a post from a particular author, make sure to click on their name to see more posts they have written.

 Please join the conversation by posting your comments at the bottom of any post, we’d love to hear what you think!

 More and more people enjoy taking a cruise (une croisière) in Europe.
 After we explore the French cruise vocabulary, Steve will share his cruise experience with us in this lively French English bilingual story, and then he'll list the pros and cons of traveling on a cruise.

 Today I decided to help you discover a selection of some nice covered markets in Paris, very popular with Parisians in the middle of the nineteenth century.
 But before strolling in those first malls, let’s see first the vocabulary of the different French names to designate streets, avenues….

 "la galette des rois" the French king cake is traditionally served on January 6, a Christian holy day called Epiphany, and mostly known as the 3 wise men visit to baby Jesus.
 In France the tradition of serving this puff pastry and almond cream tart can be traced back to the 14th century.
 A small porcelain figurine (la fève) is baked inside the cake and whoever receives the little favor is then crowned king/queen for the day.
 So don't chew too hard in this delicious pastry, and save your teeth!!